Measles is a highly contagious disease caused by the measles virus.

 Who should get the measles vaccine?

-- The measles vaccine is routinely given for free (publicly funded) in two doses as part of the combined measles, mumps and rubella (MMR) vaccine to children at 12 months and 4-6 years of age.
+- The first dose is given as the measles, mumps and rubella (MMR) vaccine at 12 months of age.

 Booking an immunization appointment with Public Health